Compare and RecycleSanta hat

 How Long Does Apple Support iPhones

-Starting from the iPhone 15 lineup Apple documented the support period which is “minimum 5 years from the first supply date”, according to this UK PSTI compliance statement
+Starting from the iPhone 15 lineup, Apple documented the support period which is “minimum 5 years from the first supply date”, according to this UK PSTI compliance statement

 Apple is pretty good at supporting their iPhones for the long haul and we’ll give credit where credit is due!
-Even prior to the requirement to comply with the UK PSTI, Apple have supported iPhones older than the iPhone 15 series for 5 years of software updates and 7 years of security updates.
-So there you have it, Apple supports iPhones with iOS software updates and security patches for about 5 to 7 years after the iPhone model becomes first available.
+Even prior to the requirement to comply with the UK PSTI, Apple has supported iPhones older than the iPhone 15 series for 5 years of software updates and 7 years of security updates.
+So there you have it, Apple supports iPhones with iOS software updates and security patches for about 5 to 7 years after the iPhone model becomes available.

-Official documentation aside, what this means is that even if you're rocking an older iPhone, Apple will still provide you with iOS updates, bug fixes and security updates for at least 5 years.
+Official documentation aside, what this means is that even if you're rocking an older iPhone, Apple will still provide you with iOS updates, bug fixes, and security updates for at least 5 years.
 So, luckily you’re not left in the dust as soon as the latest model launches meaning you can enjoy the Apple ecosystem for years until it’s time to think about an upgrade.

-Is My iPhone Supported?
+Is My iPhone Supported With iOS 26?

 iPhone Model